persephonesoft/webcerberus-helm/README.md

 - ReadWriteMany volumes for deployment scaling
 - MariaDB database
 - Licence for WebCerberus application as Kubernetes configMap 'webcerberus-license'
+- Credentials for access to the private Docker.io repository provaded as the Kubernetes secret [See Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)
 - (Optional) TLS Certificate for Ingress service

 ## Installing the Chart